YassineOurara/YassineOurara/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### A COMPUTER STUDENT AT UNIVERSITY MOULAY ISMAIL, MEKNES,MOROCCO
+### A MASTER STUDENT AI AND DATA A?ALITICS AT UNIVERSITY MOULAY ISMAIL, MEKNES,MOROCCO
-I am passionate in robotics and intelligence artificielle

 ## Connections